mthnglac/YoutuPy/README.md

 Note: This application requires FFmpeg multimedia framework, which you can [download here](https://ffmpeg.org/download.html).

-Note: If you're in Windows, you need to path your "api-ms-win-crt-multibyte-l1-1-0.dll" file. [more info](https://www.intenseclick.com/api-ms-win-crt-runtime-l1-1-0-dll-is-missing-error/).

 ## Features

 - Supports single videos, playlists, channels, and search queries
+- Output format: mp3
+- Automatic media tagging for audio downloads

+## for Developers (windowsOS)

+- You need to path your "api-ms-win-crt-multibyte-l1-1-0.dll" file. [more info](https://www.intenseclick.com/api-ms-win-crt-runtime-l1-1-0-dll-is-missing-error/).
+- If you get "makensis.exe" error, install NSIS and path your its source folder. [more info](https://nsis.sourceforge.io/Download).
 - Output format: mp3
 - Automatic media tagging for audio downloads